 If I get HPV, will I have it forever?

 Researchers used to believe that if you had HPV you would always carry the virus, but because of new medical research, we now believe that in most cases a person who has a normal immune system will actually fight off HPV without treatment.
 This means that the virus can no longer be detected.
 However, it remains possible that in some people the virus is hidden and can cause symptoms later.
 It is important to remember that if you have had an HPV infection, you can still become re-infected with HPV if you come in contact with the virus again.

 How can I prevent or lower my chances of getting HPV or genital warts?

 The safest way to prevent getting other types of HPV is to NOT have sexual contact.

-If you are having sexual contact, it is important to know that you can reduce your risk of infection by having sexual contact with only one partner who only has sexual contact with you.
+If you are having sexual contact, it is important to know that you can lessen your risk of infection by having sexual contact with only one partner who only has sexual contact with you.
 Using condoms every time you have sex gives you some protection, but condoms aren’t perfect.
 Condoms don’t cover a man’s scrotum (the sack where the testicles are located) which can become infected with HPV.
 It just takes skin-to-skin contact to get the virus.
 Avoid having oral sex to prevent certain HPV infections that may cause oropharynx cancers (cancers in the back of throat, base of tongue and tonsils).
 Dental dams may offer some protection against HPV infections from oral sex with a partner who has HPV.